neelchauhan/www.neelc.org/content/posts/hp-t740-freebsd.md

 # Footnotes (read: Personal tidbits)

-Feel free to ignore if you're unintetested.
+Feel free to ignore if you're uninterested.

 [1] - Yes, I previously had "complaints" against CenturyLink, but it turned out to be the crappy Calix 716GE-I R2 ONT limiting myself to 16384 TCP sessions.